-RULE 335.
+RULE 33.
 Record

-The record in proceedings pursuant to Chapter 141.50(ej), whether by written presentation or after hearing, shall consist of the following:
+The record in proceedings pursuant to Chapter 141.50(j), whether by written presentation or after hearing, shall consist of the following:

-- (1) Complaint, answer of respondent (if any), Complainant's appeal and accompanying documents, Respondent's answer to complainant's appeal, Respondent's notice of rebuttal evidence (if any), all other records and documents in the Department file, not otherwise excluded under these Rules, and all legal motions and rulings on them; - (2) Any testimony and other evidence received at a review hearing; - (3) Matters judicially officially noticed; - (4) Questions and offers of proof, objections, and rulings on them which arise at a review hearing; - (5) The written presentations submitted by the parties, including legal briefs and memoranda (if any); - (6) Any transcript prepared.
+- (1) Complainant's appeal and accompanying documents, Respondent's answer to complainant's appeal, Respondent's notice of rebuttal evidence (if any), all other records and documents in the Department file, not otherwise excluded under these Rules, and all legal motions and rulings on them; - (2) Any testimony and other evidence received at a review hearing; - (3) Matters officially noticed; - (4) Questions and offers of proof, objections, and rulings on them which arise at a review hearing; - (5) The written presentations submitted by the parties, including legal briefs and memoranda (if any); - (6) Any transcript prepared.

-RULE 346.
+RULE 34.
 Decision of Review Committee

 A decision of the review committee shall be made within twenty (20) days of the hearing, unless otherwise ordered by the review committee.
 A decision sustaining the Director's determination may be made summarily, but the review committee may make findings of fact and conclusions of law at its discretion.
 If made, all parties shall be notified of said findings of fact and conclusions of law.
-The review committee may orally notify both parties of the result of its decision, and may request the prevailing party to submit written findings of fact and conclusions of law, if required by Rule 37.

-RULE 357.
+RULE 35.
 Standard of Review

 The review committee shall view the entire record in the light most favorable to the Director's determination of no probable cause.
 The Director's determination shall be sustained unless the review committee, applying this standard, finds that the Director's determination of no probable cause was clearly erroneous.
-If the complainant has presented new evidence (regardless of whether the respondent has presented rebuttal evidence) Whether and the the review committee either reverses the Director's determination outright or remands the case to the Department for further investigation, the review committee's decision must contain express findings of fact and conclusions of law.
+Whether the review committee either reverses the Director's determination outright or remands the case to the Department for further investigation, the review committee's decision must contain express findings of fact and conclusions of law.
 If the decision is to remand the case for further investigation, the decision must indicate specific areas in which the investigation is to be supplemented.
-A decision sustaining the Director's determination may be made summarily, but the review committee may make findings of fact and conclusions of law at its discretion.

-RULE 368.
+RULE 36.
 Action Following Remand